-On November 18, 2005, HUD approved PAP 6, which allocated up to \$6 million for the rehabilitation of Masaryk Towers, a 1,110-unit Mitchell-Lama development located on Columbia Street on the Lower East Side.
+MASARYK TOWER REHABILITATION--On November 18, 2005, HUD approved PAP 6 which allocated funds for the rehabilitation of Masaryk Towers, a 1,110-unit Mitchell-Lama development located on Columbia Street on the Lower East Side.
 This cooperative development primarily consists of low-income tenants, where more than half of the shareholders qualify for Section 8 vouchers.
+LMDC continues to work with the New York City Department of Housing Preservation and Development to plan and develop the scope of the rehabilitation for the development.
+It is an anticipated that this scope planning phase will be completed in the following quarter.